 Education: B.A.
 Biology, University of Kansas, Lawrence, KS.
 PhD Environmental, Population, and Organismic Biology, University of Colorado, Boulder, CO.
 Postdoctoral Research, Department of Animal Biology, University of Illinois, Urbana-Champaign, IL.

-Education: B.A. in Biology, Reed College; Ph.D. in Neuroscience, Brown University
+Education: B.A. in Biology from Reed College; Ph.D. in Neuroscience from Brown University

 Education: B.S. in Zoology from University of Wisconsin-Madison; Ph.D. in Marine Sciences from University of North Carolina at Chapel Hill